Jesus’ second beatitude was,

-Jesus was not talking about mourning over financial loss such as that which will occur in the future when God destroys the economic structure of the world (Rev. 18:11-17).
-Jesus was not talking about mourning over suffering which occurs because we did wrong (1 Pet.
-3:17).
+Jesus was not talking about mourning over financial loss such as that which will occur in the future when God destroys the economic structure of the world (Revelation 18:11-17).
+Jesus was not talking about mourning over suffering which occurs because we did wrong (1 Peter 3:17).
 He was not referring to mourning that might occur because our sinful desires are frustrated.
-The scriptures tell us that Ammon mourned because he wanted to commit incest with his sister (2 Sam.
-13:2), and Ahab grieved his loss of an inheritance (1 Kings 21:4).
-Jesus was not talking about mourning or grief in the ministry (Acts 20:31) or because God has been dishonored (Ps.
-139:21).
-Nor was Jesus referring to the mourning that will occur around the world when God judges the world for rejecting Him (Rev. 16:10-21).
+The scriptures tell us that Ammon mourned because he wanted to commit incest with his sister (2 Samuel 13:2), and Ahab grieved his loss of an inheritance (1 Kings 21:4).
+Jesus was not talking about mourning or grief in the ministry (Acts 20:31) or because God has been dishonored (Psalm 139:21).
+Nor was Jesus referring to the mourning that will occur around the world when God judges the world for rejecting Him (Revelation 16:10-21).

 Meaning Of Mourn

 Jesus was not talking about any physical cares, wants, passions, lusts, greed, or longings.
 He was talking about spiritual mourning.
 Jesus spoke of a mourning that does not go away until a person believes that Jesus is God who died on a cross in order to forgive their sins, was resurrected and then asks God to forgive their sins.